 Can I use best practices like the "Page object model"?

 ... so that if I develop thousands of tests and then someone changes how the "login" screen works, I can simply update 1 object instead of updating 1000s of macros?

 API: You can split your image macros in sub-tasks like "Login" or maybe "Upload Image"

 and then mix & match those macro with the

 - Kantu.Play ("Upload image.kmacro")

 - Kantu.Play ("Logout.kmacro")

-Are you already using Selenium?
-Selenium, Sikuli and WebDriver are great, but consider adding Kantu to the mix and reduce test development and maintenance time greatly.
-Kantu combines a powerful Scripting API and great usability with the no-compromise computer-vision approach of Sikuli into one powerful tool for web testers and web developers.
+Are you already using Selenium IDE?
+Selenium, Sikuli and WebDriver are great (that is why we created the open-source Selenium IDE for Chrome), but consider adding Kantu to the mix and reduce test development and maintenance time greatly.
+Kantu combines a powerful Scripting API and great usability with the no-compromise computer-vision approach of Sikuli into one powerful visual testing software for web testers and web developers.
 Note that unlike Sikuli, you can run many instances of Kantu at once and in the background.
 Kantu does not take over your desktop and Kantu can run in headless mode.
 Its API makes it ideal for data-driven automated regression and performance testing as part of continuous integration (CI) projects.Top